DjangoGirls/organizer-manual/sponsors/README.md

 - You can also ask sponsors to pay for food/printing directly.

 Make sure to tell the sponsors when you need the money.
 Money transfer can take a few days and you will have to pay for some things like printing t-shirts or bags beforehand.
 Make sure to have all the money in your bank account at least 1-2 weeks before the workshop so you don't get into trouble or have to organize some things last minute.

+### Invoices
+We have prepared sample invoices for GitHub and PSF.
+They usually sponsor Django Girls events so it might just be something useful for you.
+You can also use them as an example of how to create an invoice and what should it contain.
+You can access the invoices [on google drive](https://drive.google.com/folderview?id=0Bxl42ERX5iVAfjM0SWtlaC0xaHd1cUZDWXdCajVxdW9FVmhLd2pQTHdnazVWa01fN1pvOXc&usp=sharing).
+Inside each file you have to choose File > Make a copy.
+In your invoice you will have to fill the missing details.
+This has to be done with special care and attention.
+You can't make mistakes here because it may result in not receiving money before the event.